Aika-14/Basic-Crud-on-java-with-BASEX/README.md

-# 🧩 How to Install BaseX and Already Want to Uninstall It
+# 🧩 How to Install BaseX (And Why You Might Already Want to Uninstall It)

-First of all, BaseX is kind of trash, so I feel bad if you have to work with it hahaha.
-But I’ve been in your shoes before, so here’s some info to help you get it working in a simple way.
+First of all, **BaseX can be a bit of a pain**, so if you're struggling, you're not alone.
+But I've been there before, so here's a simple guide to help you get it up and running.

 ---